-How Does 'Recovery Road' Compare To The Book?
-There Are Some Differences
+How Does 'Recovery Road' Stack Up To The Book?

 If there's one new teen show that you should be watching, it's Freeform's drama Recovery Road.
 The series, which will broadcast on television on Jan.
 25, has already released three episodes online, and if you haven't watched them yet, do yourself a favor and log into the Freeform app to do so.
 While the problems associated with addiction are widely documented on television (hey, Breaking Bad) rarely do TV shows depict characters who are fighting for healthier, happier lives against the disease.
 That's where Recovery Road comes in: the series tells the story of Maddie, a teenager who is forced into outpatient rehab to confront the addictions she didn't even believe she had.
 The show is based on Blake Nelson's YA novel on the same name, but how does the TV show Recovery Road compare to its novel source material?
 While the important message is the same, the stories diverge.

 In the television series, Maddie is sent to outpatient rehab facility Springtime Meadows to deal with her demons.
 She is surrounded by other addicts, including her kleptomaniac roommate, Trish, her former best friend Rebecca, and Wes, a boy she becomes immediately smitten with.
 In the show, Maddie hides the fact that she is in rehab from her friends at school, whom she is only allowed to see during classes.
 One day after school Maddie sneaks away to the movies in order to hang out with her friends, and is offered a flask of alcohol.
 Though Maddie doesn't accept the drink, the moment helps her realize the importance of sticking with the program at Springtime Meadows.